MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 * Use - `<img src="http://aka.ms/Fo983c" alt="Duck on a rock" height="150" width="223"></img>`
 * Don't use - `![Duck on a rock](http://aka.ms/Fo983c)`

 A conversational bot can include adaptive cards that simplify business workflows.
-Adaptive cards offer rich customizable text, speech, images, buttons and input fields.
+Adaptive cards offer rich customizable text, speech, images, buttons, and input fields.

 ## Adaptive cards

-Adaptive cards can be authored in a bot and shown in multiple apps such as Teams, your website and so on.
+Adaptive cards can be authored in a bot and shown in multiple apps such as Teams, your website, and so on.
 For more information, see [adaptive cards](~/task-modules-and-cards/cards/cards-reference.md#adaptive-card).

 The following code shows an example of sending a simple adaptive card: